AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/53_If/req.rst

-We verify all the aspects of this requirement over

-* Various forms of IF statements (with/without ELSIF branches, with/without ELSE branches),

-* In various source contexts (regular functions or procedures, generic instances, package elaboration body),
+We verify compliance with this requirement through tests exercising various forms of IF statements (with/without ELSIF branches, with/without ELSE branches), in a variety of source contexts (subprograms, generic instances, package elaboration bodies).

-All through a panel of branch selection schemes:
+The following table summarizes the testcases:

 .. qmlink:: TCIndexImporter